R2DN: Scalable Parameterization of Contracting and Lipschitz Recurrent Deep Networks: Robust Recurrent Deep Network (R2DN)

 \section{Robust Recurrent Deep Network (R2DN)}

-Our proposed R2DN models have the same structure as RENs but for two key differences | we remove the equilibrium layer \eqref{eqn:implicit-layer} by setting $D_{11} = 0$, and we allow the static nonlinearity to be any static DNN rather than just a scalar activation function (Fig.~\ref{fig:arch-r2dn}).
-Specifically, the model structure can be written as
+Our proposed R2DNs have the same structure as RENs but for two key differences (see Fig.~\ref{fig:arch-r2dn} for an illustration): \begin{itemize} \item we remove the equilibrium layer \eqref{eqn:implicit-layer} by setting $D_{11} = 0$; \item we allow the static nonlinearity to be any DNN $\phi_g$ rather than just scalar activations $\sigma$. \end{itemize} The above design choices are not merely engineering tricks to eliminate the equilibrium layer \eqref{eqn:implicit-layer}, but rather major architectural changes.
+They offer several advantages in scaling up the model while maintaining the same stability and robustness guarantees as REN (see Sec.~\ref{sec:discussion} for details).